 The next step of meal planning is to create a grocery list.
 Double check your fridge, freezer, and pantry before you put an item on the list.
 Make sure you remember to add any snacks and staples for breakfast and lunch options.
 I also suggest shopping on specific days of the week (hint: another routine).

-- If you download their app, you can check in when you are on your way and your groceries will be on the way to your car within a couple of minutes of your arrival at the store.
+- If you download the store app, you can check in when you are on your way and your groceries will be on the way to your car within a couple of minutes of your arrival at the store.

-- You don’t have to get out of your car if you don’t want to.
+- You don’t have to get out of your car.
 Just open your truck and the associate will load your groceries.
-Or you can get out and help.
-It’s totally up to you.

 - You save money!
 Did you ever go to a store with a list and fill your cart up with things that are not on it?
 This is really hard to do when you shop online!